mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 But whatever happens, all we have to do is, to be present right in the middle of death itself, life itself, where all [delusions](glossary#delusion) drop off.
 Qualified or not qualified, it doesn't matter.
 You cannot ignore it; you should accept it.
 But all we have to do is, just practice this.
 At that time, you can find great teacher, finally.
 Teacher finds great teacher.

 So, some teacher says, “I am not qualified to be a teacher,” so he returns to normal life.
 But what he does [then]: he does the same things as before.
 Don’t you think so?
 Same things.
 I know several people [like this].
 And also he makes an announcement in public: “I am no longer a priest.”
-This is wonderful; but what he does is the same thing.
+This is wonderful – but what he does is the same thing.

 ##### 1:05:45

 What would you like?
 There is stinky, muddy water, there is beautiful water – but both [are the] same.
 And you can do the same things, wherever you may be: a beautiful, nice smelling place, or here is a muddy, stinky [place], and lots of things.
-That is the [samsaric](glossary#samsara) world, and here is another beautiful world; but both are the same.
-And wherever you may be, you can do the same things.
+That is the [samsaric](glossary#samsara) world, and here is another beautiful world – but both are the same, and wherever you may be, you can do the same things.
 What would you like?
 What would you *be*?
 What would you *prefer* to be?
 Do you want be a stinky, muddy [group]?
 Do you understand?

 If you are in a beautiful place, there’s a lot of “barking.”
 Remember this.
 Many people bark at you.
 Because you are already in a beautiful place, that’s why you can see lots of ugly things.
-If you make a mistake, lots of things happen; and then immediately you say, “That is something extra.”
+If you make a mistake, lots of things happen, and then immediately you say, “That is something extra.”
 If you do this, you never touch the core of human life.

 All are [Buddha](glossary#buddha).
 Muddy water, beautiful water: all Buddha.
 Wherever you may be, you can do the same things; Buddha's world.
 Which would you like?
 It's very clear.
 No one prefers a dirty place.
 It's a very simple practice.
 But if you are in a beautiful place, it's not so easy.
 It's not so easy.
 But we should accept it.

 And all we have to do is – wherever you may be, we can do the same thing – that same thing is [shikantaza](glossary#shikantaza).
-Shikantaza, where all [delusions](glossary#delusion) drop off from the first.
+Shikantaza: where all [delusions](glossary#delusion) drop off from the first.
 It’s not necessary that you should find some order or demand.
-“Go away” – you cannot say so.
+You cannot say, “Go away.”
 If you say “go away” – they don’t go away.
 Even though you say “please stay” – they don’t stay.

 ##### 1:08:50